CWE-119 Detail

 Execute Unauthorized Code or Commands, Modify Memory

 Note: If the memory accessible by the attacker can be effectively controlled, it may be possible to execute arbitrary code, as with a standard buffer overflow.
-If the attacker can overwrite a pointer's worth of memory (usually 32 or 64 bits), they can redirect a function pointer to their own malicious code.
+If the attacker can overwrite a pointer's worth of memory (usually 32 or 64 bits), they can alter the intended control flow by redirecting a function pointer to their own malicious code.
 Even when the attacker can only modify a single byte arbitrary code execution can be possible.
 Sometimes this is because the same problem can be exploited repeatedly to the same effect.
 Other times it is because the attacker can overwrite security-critical application-specific data -- such as a flag indicating whether the user is an administrator.

 Availability